This Unique American Revolution Artifact Project Combines Art and History

 A Complete Educational Project

-When you purchase a an Art in History kit, you receive everything you need to complete your art project, INCLUDING detailed lesson plans related to the time period that your item originated from, as well as information on the replica itself.
+When you purchase an Art In History kit, you receive everything you need to complete your art project.
+This includes access to detailed lesson plans related to the time period that your item originated from, as well as information on the replica itself.

-For example, I was able to download teaching points on the American Revolution and reasons why the teapot and its pattern was a part of history.
-This saved me a TON of research time, which I greatly appreciated.
+For example, I was able to download teaching points on the American Revolution and reasons why the teapot and its pattern were a part of history.
+This saved me a ton of research time, which I appreciated.

 Whenever possible, I like to link tangible items to historical events.
 What better way to launch into a discussion about the Revolutionary War than with a Colonial teapot?